An overview of Collaborative Editing, for Instructors and Tutors

 Limits to editing.

-It is important to be aware that editing the same document using different editors will result in a lack of synchronization.
+It is important to be aware that editing the same document using different editors will result in a lack of synchronisation.

 For example, in JupyterLab, you can open a Notebook (.ipynb file) using the default Notebook editor, or a plain text Editor.
 If you modify a Notebook with both editors simultaneously, JupyterLab will prompt a warning message indicating that the document's content has changed: